yusdacra/godot-template/README.md

 ## usage

+you can get the latest release from the [asset library](https://godotengine.org/asset-library/asset/3546).

 clone the repository and change the remote to point to your own. or use GitHub's "Use this template" button.